Traditional fund accounting

 Enable traditional fund accounting

-To be able to designate an entity as a fund, you first must enable traditional fund accounting.
+To designate an entity as a fund, you first must enable traditional fund accounting.

-3. Select the Traditional fund accounting radio button in the Accounting Practice for Funds section and Save your changes.
+- Select the Traditional fund accounting radio button in the Accounting practice for funds section.

 Designate entities as funds